After-Shock/Cloudbox-wiki/First-Time-Install:-Configuring-Settings.md

   - This email is also used for Cloudflare authentication (i.e. use this email in your Cloudflare account).

-- `cloudflare_api_token`: By filling this out, you will allow Cloudbox to register the subdomains to Cloudflare DNS (CDN/proxy off), on your behalf, automatically.
+- `cloudflare_api_token`: By filling this out, you will allow Cloudbox to register the subdomains to Cloudflare DNS on your behalf, automatically.
 By leaving it blank, all Cloudflare related functions will be ignored.

+   - Note: CDN/Proxy settings will be left off.

 - `nzbget`